S1ro1/S1ro1/README.md

 - :telescope: I'm interested in all things related to AI and ML

-- :brain: I love to understand things in depth and learn about how the underlying HW works
+- :brain: I love to understand things in depth and learn about how the underlying hardware works

 - :seedling: My current focus in on understanding the internals of GPUs and distributed communication